Garage Door Sensors: Your Key to a Secure and Safe Home

 What Are Garage Door Sensors?

 Garage door safety sensors are devices that help prevent the door from closing on objects, vehicles, or people.
 They are a mandatory safety feature on all modern garage doors equipped with an automatic opener.
 Typically, these sensors use an infrared beam that, if interrupted, triggers the door to stop and reverse direction to avoid accidents.
-A close-up of a metal door with a garage door sensor attached If your garage door starts closing and something suddenly blocks the beam, the door will stop closing and start to open again.
+If your garage door starts closing and something suddenly blocks the beam, the door will stop closing and start to open again.
 This prevents your door from closing down on anything in its path.

 When your garage door closes partially and then unexpectedly opens again, even when no obstructions are blocking the sensor beam, it's a reliable indicator that your garage door sensor is malfunctioning.
 Occasionally, your garage door might not close properly at all.